How to Encrypt a Site Hosted on a Raspberry Pi with Certbot

 certbot

-This will renew your certificate for another 90 days.
+This will renew your certificate for an additional 90 days.